U.S. Citizenship Preparation Program

 - You are eligible to apply for government job

-- You are eligible to vote in government elections
+- You are eligible to vote in elections

 We also assist undocumented immigrants who have no legal options by making them aware of their legal rights.
 This information empowers them to avoid predatory legal services that offer fraudulent permits for large amounts of money.